 1) Personal data

-Sharing things like social security number, Social Security or Aadhar card numbers, PAN card, etc. is a strict no-no. Stay away from publishing such information so that bad guys cannot track you over the Internet.
+Sharing things like social security numbers, Social Security or Aadhar card numbers, PAN card, etc., is a strict no-no. Stay away from publishing such information so that bad guys cannot track you over the Internet.

 There is absolutely no reason why you’d want to share such information on a social networking site unless you are talking to close friends.
 But remember that if the visibility of such a post is set to Friends, it often means Friends of Friends.
 Read about Off-Facebook Privacy Activity Settings.